Sangram (1993 film): Soundtrack

 The music of the film was composed by Nadeem-Shravan, and the lyrics were penned by Sameer.
 The soundtrack was released in 1993 on Audio Cassette Venus Records & Tapes Music, While Audio Cassettes and CD is released in Melody International Limited, Which consists of 7 Songs.
-The full album is recorded by Kumar Sanu, Alka Yagnik, Kavita Krishnamurthy, Mukul Aggarwal, and P. Sunanda.
+The full album is recorded by Kumar Sanu, Alka Yagnik, Kavita Krishnamurthy, Mukul Agarwal and P. Sunanda.